gwastro/pycbc/docs/inference.rst

 is corrupted, we set ``psd-inverse-length`` to ``8``.
 This limits the corruption to at most the first and last four seconds of the data segment.
-To account for the corruption, ``psd-inverse-length/2`` seconds are subtracted/added by the code from/to the analysis start/end times specifed by the user before the data are transformed to the frequency domain.
+To account for the corruption, ``psd-inverse-length/2`` seconds are subtracted/added by the code from/to the analysis start/end times specified by the user before the data are transformed to the frequency domain.
 Consequently, our data will have a frequency resolution of :math:`\Delta f = 1/16\,` Hz.
 The 4s at the beginning/end of the segment are effectively ignored